DanielDrzazga/Niwelacja/README.md

 # Niwelacja
-first application in java, before learning
+the first application in java, before the start of the course